persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - Table tab has 3 tabs: Table - Failed points - Cobweb plot

-          - check the cobweb plot has 4 columns.
-The fourth one is named 'Status 0: failed; 1: ok'.
+          - check the cobweb plot has 2 columns.
+The last one is named 'Status 0: failed; 1: ok'.

+          - additional columns can be displayed by checking them in the graph setting widget in the window bottom left corner

 - save the study, close it, reopen it, check all windows are correctly build, close the study.